 As you hot glue, please be careful and if you have a glue gun with two temps I’d recommend using the low setting.
 The heat will melt the foam, so the lower temperature should be better.
 Press the petals to give some dimension and of course…be careful not to burn your fingers!
 I always keep a towel (rag) to use between my fingers and the project close by and a bowl of ice water will help if you do get a drop of that hot stuff on your skin.

-Next it’s time to play!
+Next it’s time to play if you’re following this faux cake tutorial and making one!
 The rose petal gluing can be a bit tedious, but creating your vignette on the top is the fun part.
 I just worked with what I had and glued some small bottlebrush trees covered in mica, vintage white deer, a small cardboard putz house, cardboard fencing, and a vintage Christmas flower on the side for depth.
 Since the deer had tiny feet I made sure to glue a couple of rose petals around them to anchor them.
 Just be sure everything is securely glued down before the next (and final) step.

 Take some spray adhesive (buy in a can at the craft store) and lightly spritz any areas that you’ll want to add your mica flakes to.
 Put a small amount of mica flakes in your hand and sprinkle on the areas that you’ve sprayed.
 I love mica glitter flakes but you can also use German glass glitter (see my tutorial for MAKING YOUR OWN GLITTER or craft store glitter.